yuriiholskiy/portfolio/content/vue3_modal.md

 </h3>
 <section id="setting-up-the-project">
 	<p class="mt-half">
-		To create a project I use this minimal webpack setup for Vue 3 (beta)
+		To create a project I used this minimal webpack setup for Vue 3 (beta)
 		<c-button
 			tag="a"
 			class="is-primary is-small"